 Notable representation:

-• A 26-year U.S. Marine Corps veteran from Texas on remand before the Board of Veterans’ Appeals, which fully granted the veteran’s desired disability status, resulting in backpay and retroactive unemployment benefits for the veteran and educational assistance for the veteran’s children (case referred by National Veterans Legal Services Program)
+• Represented a 26-year U.S. Marine Corps veteran from Texas on remand before the Board of Veterans’ Appeals, which fully granted the veteran’s desired disability status, resulting in backpay and retroactive unemployment benefits for the veteran and educational assistance for the veteran’s children (case referred by National Veterans Legal Services Program)

-• A four-year U.S. Marine Corps veteran from Texas on remand before the Board of Veterans’ Appeals, which granted the veteran service connection for type II diabetes as due to exposure to herbicide agents at the Royal Thai Air Force Base in Nam Phong, Thailand in 1973 (case referred by The National Veterans Legal Services Program)
+• Represented a four-year U.S. Marine Corps veteran from Texas on remand before the Board of Veterans’ Appeals, which granted the veteran service connection for type II diabetes as due to exposure to herbicide agents at the Royal Thai Air Force Base in Nam Phong, Thailand in 1973 (case referred by The National Veterans Legal Services Program)

-• Judicial Nominating Commission, City of Dallas
+• City of Dallas

 • Act (Advocates for Community Transformation)